 Driver accident statistics estimate that texting while driving is six times more dangerous than being drunk behind the wheel.

-19. Around 21% of crashes are due to weather conditions.
+19. Around 21% of all vehicle crashes occur due to adverse weather conditions.

-Weather-related road crash statistics show nearly 5,000 fatalities and over 418,000 injuries annually.
+Weather-related road crash statistics show about 5,376 fatalities and over 418,000 injuries annually.

 20. An average of 158 people die in fatal car crashes every Saturday.